 - driving within a specific geographic area only

 Driving privileges will be suspended by the MRU if you:

 - do not meet Canadian Medical Association medical guidelines or Canadian Council of Motor Transport Administrators (CCMTA) medical standards for driving

 - do not pass a requested driving assessment

-If you choose not to submit a medical report and would like to surrender your driver's licence, please forward the paper portion of your licence to the MRU.
-You may keep the picture portion for identification purposes.
+If you choose not to submit a medical report and would like to surrender your driver's licence, please forward your driver's licence to the MRU.
+You may go to any licence Issuer and obtain and a non driver photo ID for identification purposes.